githwxi/ATS-Xanadu/docgenx/SYNTAX/ATS3-ConcreteSyntax.md

 --------

 ATS3 supports a rich set of programming features, making use of quite a few keywords.
-There are essentially two set of keywords: those beginning with the symbol `$` for forming expressions, and those beginning with the symbol `#` for initiating declarations.
+There are essentially two kinds of keywords: those beginning with the symbol `$` for forming expressions, and those beginning with the symbol `#` for initiating declarations.
-(However, there are exceptions for a few short keywords.)
+(However, there are exceptions for a few common keywords, which are usually short.)

 The following keywords are for forming expressions: